johnathanchiu/diagramming-llm/README.md

 ## TODOs

-- Add structured outputs via Outlines, other methods
+- [ ] Add structured outputs to generate valid mermaid.js code
+- [ ] Add UI piece to switch to a specific diagram's message on click